zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 # Set up a minimal GCP stack

-This page aims to quickly set up a minimal production stack on gcp.
-With just a few simple steps you will set up a service account with specifically scoped permissions that ZenML can use to authenticate with the relevant GCP resources.
+This page aims to quickly set up a minimal production stack on GCP.
+With just a few simple steps you will set up a service account with specifically-scoped permissions that ZenML can use to authenticate with the relevant GCP resources.